Suicide: Other factors

 Trauma is a risk factor for suicidality in both children and adults.
 Some may take their own lives to escape bullying or prejudice.
 A history of childhood sexual abuse and time spent in foster care are also risk factors.
 Sexual abuse is believed to contribute to approximately 20% of the overall risk.
 Significant adversity early in life has a negative effect on problem-solving skills and memory, both of which are implicated in suicidality.
 According to a 2022 study, adverse childhood experiences maybe "associated with a two-fold higher odds" of anxiety disorders, depression and suicidality."

 Problem gambling is associated with increased suicidal ideation and attempts compared to the general population.
 Between 12 and 24% of pathological gamblers attempt suicide.
 The rate of suicide among their spouses is three times greater than that of the general population.
 Other factors that increase the risk in problem gamblers include concomitant mental illness, alcohol, and drug misuse.

 Infection by the parasite Toxoplasma gondii, more commonly known as toxoplasmosis, has been linked with suicide risk.
 One explanation states that this is caused by altered neurotransmitter activity due to the immunological response.

 Community-level factors can also play a role.
 For example, a 2025 study found that a one-unit increase in local homicide rates was followed by a 3.6% rise in suicide rates the next year, suggesting that community-level violence may contribute to suicide risk.

-Dutch research by Lin Zhang focuses on the role of P2RX7 and the apoptosis of microglia in suicidal ideation.